-Also on February 23, 2018, the Company adopted a Restricted Share Unit Plan under which it authorized the Company's compensation committee to grant restricted share units ("RSU") entitling a holder to receive one common shares, as a discretionary payment in consideration of past services to the Company or as an incentive for future services, to both eligible employees and eligible contractors.
-As of January 31, 2019, there were no RSUs outstanding to purchase common shares.
+Also on July 17, 2018, the Company adopted a Restricted Share Unit Plan under which it authorized the Company's compensation committee to grant restricted share units ("RSU") entitling a holder to receive one common share, as a discretionary payment in consideration of past services to the Company or as an incentive for future services, to both eligible employees and eligible contractors.
+As of January 31, 2019, and April 30, 2019, there were no RSUs outstanding to purchase common shares.

 In addition, as of January 31, 2019, the Company has warrants outstanding to purchase up to an aggregate of 5,145,045 common shares.
-As of May 31, 2019, the Company has warrants outstanding to purchase up to an aggregate of 9,933,247 common shares.
+As of April 30, 2019, the Company has warrants outstanding to purchase up to an aggregate of 5,939,000 common shares.